 No room changes will take place during the first and last two weeks of each semester.
-There is a one week period during each semester where students can participate in an open room change for any reason.
-After the one week open room change period, room changes are approved only on a space availability basis and are up to the discretion of Residence & Commuter Life staff.
-Students interested in participating in the open room change process should setup a meeting with the Graduate Residence Coordinator of their building and complete the Room Change Request Form located on the Residence Life website.
+There is a one-week period during each semester where students can participate in an open room change for any reason.
+After the one-week open room change period, room changes are approved only on a space availability basis and are up to the discretion of the Director of Housing & Residence Life.
+Students interested in participating in the open room change process should follow the steps sent out in an email blast/ listed on the Residence Life page of the NDMU website.
+Residents may need to setup a meeting with their Graduate Residence Coordinator and/or the Director of Housing & Residence Life in order to facilitate a person for person swap/ room change.
 Submitting a request does not guarantee a room assignment change.
+Switch is based on space availability.
 Moving to another space without authorization may result in disciplinary action.